 Hook and loop backing is very popular for patches that will be used in the military, and are popular in police forces.
 It’s made of a small hook and loops similar to the rough side on hook and loop to give secure attachments to the soft backing and supports the patch.

 How do hook and loop patches work?

 The hooks and loops secure on each side use threads that attach them together.
 When the components are attached as hooks faster in the loop, the pieces become fast attached creating an effective, but temporary grip.

 What is the best material to put patches on?

 Iron on patch works better on t-shirts made of cotton/polyester mixtures.
 Shirts in polyester and nylon are not suitable for use as they may cause heat and may cause burns.
 Vinyl or leather will not give the same quality results at all.

 What material do you use to make embroidered patches?

 The most popular material used for embroidered patches is Twill.
 It is sturdy enough to give the patch some consistency, while allowing a smooth embroidery process.
 The threads used in embroidery are also an important factor, ideally you want to use good quality threads that will not break or fray easily and it will not transfer colors to the item the patches will be attached to.
 We have found polyester to be the best material for our embroidered and woven patches.

-How do you put Velcro on the back of a patch?
+How do you put Hook and Loop on the back of a patch?